nblilili/Learn-vuepress/docs/en/03_mult_video/04_basic_func/00_dev_environment/macOS.md

 6. Set Enable Bitcode to NO

-    Enter Target -\Build Settings -\Enable Bitcode in the project and set this item to NO.
+    Enter Target \Build Settings \Enable Bitcode in the project and set this item to NO.

 7. Set the parameters of Other Linker Flags to -ObjC